stakahama/aprl-ssp/README.md

 Its application is described by

 > Ruggeri, G. and Takahama, S.:
 > "Technical Note: Use of chemoinformatic tools to enumerate functional groups in molecules
 > for organic aerosol characterization",  *Atmospheric Chemistry and Physics*,
 > doi:10.5194/acp-16-4401-2016, 2016.

 The program is released under the GNU Public License (GPLv3).
-Please cite   [doi:10.5281/zenodo.34255](http://dx.doi.org/10.5281/zenodo.34255) for the repository along with the manuscript if used.
+Please include a citation to our [manuscript](http://www.atmos-chem-phys.net/16/4401/2016/) if used.
 The corresponding author can be contacted with any bug reports or questions.

 Tables from the manuscript are provided in the "SMARTSpatterns/" subdirectory: